 Second-hand or vintage shopping is always fun in Lisbon.
 There’s the thrill of not knowing what you’ll find, the highs and lows of finding something does (or doesn’t) fit, the feel-good fact that you’re stopping an item from going to landfill, and that you’re filling your wardrobe with ethical options over fast fashion.

-There are at least a dozen reasons why I love second-hand shopping, and Lisbon is a great place to be if you’re looking for vintage clothing and second-hand accessories.
+There are at least a dozen reasons why I love second-hand shopping at thrift stores, charity shops, and vintage boutiques – and Lisbon is a great place to be if you’re looking for vintage clothing and second-hand accessories.
 Here’s my comprehensive guide to vintage and second-hand shopping in Lisbon.

 Just want vintage clothing?
-Jump to Lisbon’s best vintage clothing shops further down the page, or read on to explore Lisbon’s thrift shops and consignment stores first.
+Jump to Lisbon’s best vintage clothing shops further down the page, or read on to explore Lisbon’s thrift stores and consignment shops first.

 Thrift shops and charity stores in Lisbon